-Kelowna– 3199 Appaloosa Road
+Kelowna – 3199 Appaloosa Road (Balsam Place)

-This project funded through the Province’s Homeless Encampment Action Response Temporary Housing (HEARTH) program.
+This project is funded through the Province’s Homeless Encampment Action Response Temporary Housing (HEARTH) program.
 The City of Kelowna has provided the land for this project.
 It is anchored by a Memorandum of Understanding signed between the Province and the City of Kelowna.

 BC Housing and the City have already successfully opened two other HEARTH-funded projects in 2024.
-The first project was STEP Place, followed by Trailside Transitional Housing.
+The first project was STEP Place, followed by Trailside Housing.
 The project at Appaloosa Road will complete our shared commitment with the City of Kelowna to build and open three urgently needed temporary housing projects in the community.

 Development